JohannesFriedrich/rxylibShiny/README.md

 ## Installation and usage

-** Note: This shiny app will just work with the current development version of rxylib.
-To install the latest development builds directly from GitHub, run:**
+** Note**: This shiny app will just work with the current development version of rxylib.
+To install the latest development builds directly from GitHub, run:

 ```r
 if(!require("devtools"))